 After taking the fair amount of rest that you need, it’s time to move on.
 Sitting there and waiting for that “divine message” is just not going to work.
 Go out and find it.
 If you wait too long, you will only find cobwebs and fungus growing.

 11) JUST DO IT

 Now for the most important last point, procrastination.
 I cannot do it, I don’t want to do it, I will do it tomorrow.
-If you don’t have a good reason to not do things you love, don’t find weak excuses… that is actually a very bad mentality.
+Don’t find weak excuses… that is actually a very bad mentality.
 Here, have some Shia LaBeouf classic.
-Go, just du et.
+Go, just do it.